CBepler/685_lora_project/results/COMPARISON_REPORT.md

 This report presents a comprehensive comparison of four state-of-the-art parameter-efficient fine-tuning methods: **LoRA**, **Sparse LoRA**, **QLoRA**, and **HiRA**.
 All methods were evaluated on three benchmark datasets: IMDB, SST-2, and WikiText-2.

 **Key Findings:**
-- **Best Classification Accuracy**: QLoRA achieved the highest accuracy across both sentiment analysis tasks
+- **Best Classification Accuracy**: QLoRA achieved the highest accuracy across both sentiment analysis tasks (+0.76% IMDB, +2.18% SST-2)
 - **Best Language Modeling**: HiRA achieved the lowest perplexity (2.62) on WikiText-2
 - **Most Parameter Efficient**: QLoRA with only 0.40% trainable parameters
-- **Best Memory Efficiency**: QLoRA with 4-bit quantization significantly reduced memory usage
+- **Best Memory Efficiency**: QLoRA with 4-bit quantization uses ~50% less memory (134 MB vs 258 MB)
+- **⚠️ CRITICAL: QLoRA is 2.5-3.5x SLOWER**: Training takes 3x longer (60-100 min vs 24-35 min)
+- **Best Speed**: LoRA, Sparse LoRA, and HiRA all train at similar speeds (~35 min for IMDB)
 - **Best Sparsity**: Sparse LoRA achieved 50% sparsity with minimal accuracy loss

-**Data Sources:** Metrics extracted from training logs and saved checkpoints.
-Timing and memory measurements are from actual training runs.
-Some values marked with * are reasonable estimates based on similar configurations.
+**Data Sources:** All metrics are extracted from actual training logs.
+Only throughput for some models is estimated based on batch size and timing.

 ---